 PATRICK KABALE

-DRAWING THE IDEAL ROSE
+DRAWING THE "IDEAL" ROSE

 @patrick.kabale

-Today, I don't believe anything is truly timeless because tattoos will always reflect the era they were made in.
-But that's part of their charm.
+Today i stopped to believe in true timelessness.
+Tattoos will always reflect the era they were made in and that’s part of the charm.
 There's no authority on what makes a good design, and I'm definitely not claiming to be one.
 Theres no Accounting for taste.
-I’d just do what you want and have fun.
+Do what you want, have fun.
+I don’t regret my “out of style” tattoos; they mark moments, teach acceptance, and remind me not to take things too seriously.

 shot by @neongrain